Marketing & Communications

 - Instagram (@visitRaleigh)

-Also launched the meeting planner-targeted meetingsRaleigh Twitter account, with plans to focus on audience growth and engagement on the account in the 2017-2018 fiscal year.
+Continued to develop the meeting planner-targeted meetingsRaleigh Twitter account strategy, with ongoing emphasis on audience growth and engagement on the account in the 2018-2019 fiscal year.

 Official visitors guides